Path partial groups: Path partial groups

 \begin{theorem} The category $\Part$ is universal.
 Moreover, given an abstract group $H$ there exist infinitely many non isomorphic partial groups $\Mb$ such that $\Aut_\Part(\Mb)\cong H$. \end{theorem} \begin{proof} Let $H$ be an abstract group.
 According to \cite{Fr39, Gr, Sa}, there exists infinitely many non isomorphic simple graphs $G=(V,E)$, such that $\Aut_\Graphs(G)\cong H$.
 Then, these non isomorphic graphs $G$ give rise to partial groups $\Pb(G)$ which are not isomorphic by Lemma \ref{lem:graphs_embeds}, and such that $\Aut_\Part(\Pb(G))\cong H$ by Theorem \ref{thm:aut_of_partial_Z2}. \end{proof}

 A rigid object in a category $\C$ is an object $C$ such that $\Aut_\C(C)=\{1\}$.
 Observe that, while there exists just one non-trivial rigid object in $\Groups$, i.e., $\Z_2$ is the only non-trivial group $K$ such that $\Aut_\Groups(K)=\{1\}$, the situation in $\Part$ is drastically different: Theorem \ref{thm:theorem_A} ensures that there exist infinitely many non-trivial rigid partial groups.
-In the category of topological spaces, there exist also many non-trivial topological spaces whose group of self-homotopy equivalences is $\{1\}$.
-For instance, for the Eilenberg-MacLane spaces $K(\Z_2,n)$, $n\geq 0$, we have

-and so the identity is the unique self-homotopy equivalence of $K(\Z_2,n)$.
-Other rigid non-trivial topological spaces not having the homotopy type of an Eilenberg-MacLane space can be found in \cite{CV,CMV}.
-Thus, regarding rigidity, the category of partial groups behaves much more like topological spaces and not like groups.
-This is not surprising as every partial group can be naturally seen as a simplicial set.
-In the next section we employ this fact to give a solution to the Kahn realizability problem.